binocroc/TCLWorkshop/README.md

 ![pic2](https://github.com/binocroc/TCLWorkshop/assets/59701387/303ee154-5cbd-40f2-b765-a16042301cca)

-3. Throw an Error out at the absence of directory/file at the mentioned path obtained:
+3. Throw an Error out at the absence of directory/file at the path obtained:

 ![pic3](https://github.com/binocroc/TCLWorkshop/assets/59701387/401b9e66-5694-40a6-b0f4-7e5a858d0d06)